-· · · Table 3-2 (Page 5 of 9).
+Table 3-2 (Page 5 of 9).
 Firmware Error Codes.
 Error Code Description Action/ Possible Failing FRU 00A Flash write protected.
 1. Turn off, turn on system unit, retry.
 Replace system board.
 (See notes on page 3-1.)
 25A0xxy0 Cache: L2 controller failure Refer to error code 2B2xxyrr for a description of the "xx" and "y" values.
 For Model 140: L2 Cache System board (See notes on page 3-1.)
 For Model 240: Processor card System board (See notes on page 3-1.)
 25A1xxy0 Cache: L2 SRAM failure Refer to Error code 2B2xxyrr for a description of the "xx" and "y" values.
 For Model 140: L2 Cache System board (See notes on page 3-1.)
 For Model 240: Processor card System board (See notes on page 3-1.)
 25A80xxx NVRAM Note: Errors reported against NVRAM can be caused by low Battery voltage and (more rarely) power outages that occur during normal system usage.
 With the exception of the 25A80000 error, these errors are warnings that the NVRAM data content had to be re-established and do not require any FRU replacement unless the error is persistent.
 When one of these errors occurs, any system customization (eg. boot device list) information has been lost, the system may need to be reconfigured.
 If the error is persistent, replace the battery.
 If the error is persistent after battery replacement, or the error code is 25A80000, replace the system board.

-(See notes on page 3-1.)
+Table 3-2 (Pa age 6 of 9).
+Firmware Error Codes.

 Error Code Description Action/ Possible Failing FRU

-xxx=000 Initialization failed, device test failed , and the second
+xxx=000 Initialization failed, device test failed

 001 init-nvram invoked, ALL of NVRAM initialized

 002 init-nvram invoked, GE area preserved, remaining areas initialized.

 011 Data corruption detected, ALL of NVRAM initialized

 012 Data corruption detected, GE area preserved, remaining areas initialized

 100 NVRAM data validation check failed.
 Turn off, turn on system unit and retry the operation.

 25AA0xxx EEPROM Note: Ensure that the EEPROM Security jumper is in the correct position if doing a priviliged-access password install.

-Consult the system's User's Guide for jumper location and position.
+jumper location and position.

 Retry the operation.

 If retries do not solve the problem, replace the system board.

 xxx=000 Unable to unlock EEPROM

 001 Read-Recv error

 002 Read-Trans error

 003 Write-enable error

 004 Write-recv error

 005 Write-disable error

 006 Write-Trans error

 007 Unable to lock EEPROM

-25Cyyxxx Memory
+25Сууххх Memory

-• •